Descriptif des cours

 Description du contenu de l'enseignement :

-Soft Skills and Employability aims at supporting students ’ reflections about their studies and professional projects in connection with their personal life while growing as individuals and learning how to interact with others and collaborate.
-Its main general objective during the three years of the bachelor ’ s degree is to help each student start the process of finding his/her place in the working society and envisioning him/herself working happily and contributing to the world.
-During the first year, Soft Skills and Employability helps students to understand the importance of soft skills and to interact with others in new and sometimes challenging situations.
-In particular, Soft Skills and Employability help students to develop their listening skills, their cooperation skills, to understand how to adapt to new situations, and to talk about themselves.
+Soft Skills and Employability aims at supporting student ’ s reflections about their studies and professional projects in connection with their personal life while growing as individuals, learning how to interact with others and collaborate.
+Its main general objective during the 3 years of the bachelor ’ s degree is to help each student start the process of finding his/her place in the working society and envisioning him/herself working happily and contributing to the world.
+During the second year, Soft Skills and Employability helps students to establish personal goals, to learn to work collaboratively, to present and explain their specificities, to develop and present a pitch, to decide what and where they want to study for their third year, and to describe how they want to contribute to the society.

 Coefficient : Validation